Easy Chicken Fried Rice is a cinch to make at home with a few kitchen staples. This simple, 20 minute dish tastes just like take out!

 - Whisk egg with 1 teaspoon oil in a small dish then set aside.

 - Heat another teaspoon oil in a large wok or skillet over high heat.
-Season chicken with white pepper and salt then add to hot skillet and stir fry until cooked through.
+Season chicken with white pepper and salt then add to hot wok and stir fry until cooked through.
 Remove to a plate then set aside.

 - Heat remaining teaspoon oil in the wok then add frozen vegetables.
 Stir fry until tender, 1-2 minutes, then add garlic and stir fry for 30 more seconds being careful not to let it burn.
 Push vegetables to the side of the wok then add egg and sesame oil mixture into the center and scramble.